Holocaust survivor Inge Deutschkron dies at 99 in Berlin

 “A long life of fighting for justice and against anti-Semitic and right-wing tendencies in our society has come to an end,” the Inge Deutschkron Foundation said in a written statement.
 “We are losing a combative friend.”

-Deutschkron became known to a wider audience when she published her autobiography “I Wore the Yellow Star” about her dramatic survival story as a Jew in Berlin.
+Deutschkron became known to a wider audience when in 1978 she published her autobiography “I Wore the Yellow Star” about her dramatic survival story as a Jew in Berlin.
 She also visited countless schools into old age to tell the younger generation about the horrors she experienced under the Nazis.

-“With Inge Deutschkron, we have lost an important Jewish contemporary witness of the National Socialist terror in our city,” said the president of Berlin’s House of Representatives, Dennis Buchner.

-He added that Deutschkron “brought the strength to tell her story and to shake us awake with it.”

 Deutschkron was born in 1922, in Finsterwalde, a town about 100 kilometers (60 miles) south of Berlin.
 She moved to the German capital when she was 5.